Looking for things to do in Hampshire this Autumn?

 3. Royal Submarine Museum, Gosport

 Everything about this museum is quality and adventure!
 This museum is all about submarines and they take you back in time to Alexander the Great and other ancient heroes who thought about winning wars through underwater approaches!
 You can even go onboard a WWII submarine and find out what it was like leagues under the sea and in battle.
 Take a look inside the tiny X-craft, a miniature sub that saw action during D-Day in 1944!
-The History Galleries allow to travel back to 1620 when the first submersible was tested right up to today’s huge submarines.
-There’s good coffee and cake at the coffee shop overlooking the Portsmouth Harbour and the museum is open from 10am and an adult costs £12.50 and a child from aged 5, just £9!
+The History Galleries allow travelling back to 1620 when the first submersible was tested right up to today’s huge submarines.
+There are good coffee and cake at the coffee shop overlooking the Portsmouth Harbour and the museum is open from 10 am and an adult costs £12.50 and a child from aged 5, just £9!